-The Taranaki Regional Council has approved a \$50m repair and refurbishment project for Yarrow Stadium.
+The Taranaki Regional Council has approved a repair and refurbishment project for Yarrow Stadium.
 The New Plymouth District Council and the Taranaki Regional Council have agreed upon a long-term maintenance and development programme for the ten years from 2016/2017 to 30 June 2025.
-The Taranaki Regional Council provided funding of \$3,942,708 to the Taranaki Stadium Trust.
+In 2021/2022 the Taranaki Regional Council is providing funding of \$2,178,669 to the Taranaki Stadium Trust.